ouster-lidar/ouster-sdk/docs/cli/common-use-cases.rst

 Common Use Cases
 ----------------

-One of the goals of the Ouster Sensor Tools package is to easily allow the most common sensor and recorded data interactions.
+One of the goals of ``ouster-cli`` is to easily allow the most common sensor and recorded data interactions.
 We cover some common use cases here, listed alphabetically.
-Please note that wherever <SENSOR_HOSTNAME> is used, you are expected to substitute in your sensor's hostname, e.g., ``os1-991913000010.local``.
+Please note that wherever
+<SENSOR_HOSTNAME> is used, you are expected to substitute in your sensor's hostname or IP, e.g.,
+``os1-991913000010.local``.

 Benchmarking